mesegur1/bar_crawl_data/README.md

 ## Current experiments
 1. Pure HDC Experiment
-    (a) Uses purely Hyperdimensional Computing techniques to process timeseries data
+    1. Uses purely Hyperdimensional Computing techniques to process timeseries data.
+    2. Uses raw X,Y,Z features instead of extracting features from the frequency domain
 2. HDC with RCN Experiment
-    (a) Uses a Reservoir Computing Network for timeseries feature extraction for use with HDC techniques of classification
+    1. Uses a Reservoir Computing Network for timeseries feature extraction for use with HDC techniques of classification
+    2. The RCN uses raw X,Y,Z features and converts them to features in the frequency domain for use with HDC

 ## Dependencies
 1. Pytorch
-    (a) I used a CUDA enabled implementation for faster processing
+    1. I used a CUDA enabled implementation for faster processing
 2. Sklearn
 3. Matplotlib
 4. Torchmetrics
 5. Tqdm
-    (a) For progress bars
+    1. For progress bars

 I also included RcTorch for the RCN implementation, but it had bugs with the CUDA mode, so I fixed them and included the library in this project under rctorch_mod/